 1. Search Queries

 Almost all search engines use HTTPS, for example, Google and Bing.
 The implication is that your ISP can see the search engines you visit but does not have access to your search results or browsing history.
 Hence, when you click a result, your ISP can see any website you open.
-Your ISP can only monitor your search queries and other online activities if they inspect your traffic, acting on a legal instrument.
+It can only monitor your search queries and other online activities if they inspect your traffic, acting on a legal instrument.
 Also, your ISP can see the web pages of websites that don’t use HTTPS.

 It is essential to note that some ISPs now have search engines, empowering them to access your search history and browsing data.
 An example is Verizon, an ISP operating Yahoo, a search engine.

-While it is true that your ISP can’t constantly monitor your search queries, certain ISPs are exceptions.
+While it is true that your ISP can’t constantly monitor your search queries, certain ISPs show exceptions.
 For example, Google has technologies that help it link your search queries with your other activities on other Google products to develop a profile for you.
 You can prevent this by connecting to ExtremeVPN before using Google or any other search engine for guaranteed privacy.

 2. Private or Incognito Browsing History